-The newswire corpus from Year 1 is a 300K portion of the Penn Treebank 2 Wall Street Journal corpus.
+The newswire corpus is a 300K portion of the Penn Treebank 2 Wall Street Journal corpus.
 Documents were selected so as to try to avoid stories that were strictly financial such as daily market reports.
+Parse and proposition data is also included for 546k of additional Wall St. Journal data from the Penn Treebank 2.